medialab/xan/docs/cmd/vocab.md

     - count: total number of co-occurrences
     - lgl: the specificity score (ratio of statistically relevant co-occurrences)

+Note that you should generally avoid giving too much importance wrt the statistical relevance of both chi2 & G2 scores when considering less than 5 items (absolute term frequencies or co-occurrence counts).

 Usage:
     xan vocab corpus [options] [<input>]
     xan vocab token [options] [<input>]